AQuaZar/kottans-backend/README.md

 Normalized forms:

 1. Amount of columns are have to be the same for all rows.
-2. All non-key fields are have to be facts about the keys (and about subset of a key).
+2. All non-key fields are have to be facts about the keys (and not about subset of a key).
 3. Non-key field cannot be fact about another non-key field.
 4. Row cannot have two independent multi-valued facts about entity without relations with each other.